SwiftMindInstitute/open-source/packages/utils/README.md

 # Utils

-Utility functions for TypeScript by BlueSky.llc.
+Utility functions for TypeScript by SwiftMind Institute.

 # Documentation